-A: Many of my projects are ongoing and take up most if not all of my focus, so I don't generally accept private commissions.
-For now I can only consider freelance or commercial work, if it aligns with the type of work I already do.
+A: Many of my projects are ongoing and take up most if not all of my focus, so I don't generally accept private commissions with the only exception being the “Elder Dragon” tier of my Patreon.
+For now I only consider freelance or commercial work if it aligns with the type of work I already do.

 Q: What medium do you work in?

 A: I work both digitally and traditionally.
 For digital work I use Photoshop and a Wacom Intuos 3 tablet.
-For traditional work I mostly use watercolor and ink, but will also utilize graphite, colored pencil and sometimes marker
+For traditional work I mostly use watercolor and ink, but will also utilize graphite, colored pencil and play with gold and silver leaf.

 Q: How long have you been doing art?

 A: This is a two part question.
 The literal answer is, as a kid I would sit around with all the other kids as we scribbled on paper.
 As we grew older the other kids would stop drawing but I kept going.
 Professionally, I've been doing art full time since 2015.
-I did professional work before then, but 2015 was when I officially quit working for someone else so that's what I like to consider the start of my career.
+I did professional work before then, but 2015 was when I officially started doing art full time so that’s when I like to start.

 Q: I like a piece of your art that I found online.
 Can I use it for my book/game/project?